alcover/buffet/README.md

 ```C
 void bft_free (Buffet *buf)
 ```
-If *buf* is not owning, it is zeroed, making it an empty SSO.
+If *buf* is SSO or VUE, it is simply zeroed, making it an empty SSO.
+If *buf* is REF, the refcount is decremented and *buf* zeroed.
 If *buf* owns data :
-- if there are no references to *buf*, the data is released and *buf* is zeroed
+- with no references, the data is released and *buf* is zeroed
-- if there are references, *buf* is just marked for release
+- with live references, *buf* is marked for release and waits for its last ref to be released.

 ```C